Letters From Swaziland

 There is a series of waterfalls and a nature reserve there.
 From there we descended into the Jordan Valley and crossed into the Golan Heights and occupied Syrian territory stopping at Banias, an old Roman place that is one of the head waters of the river Jordan.

 We next went up onto the Golan plateau to the main city of Golan [Quneitra] which is now only a ghost town.
 It must have been a town of about 30,000 or so.
-The Golan was bleak and desolate as all the inhabitants save a few have fled since the Six Days War.
+The Golan was bleak and desolate as all the inhabitants, save a few, have fled since the Six Days War.
 The signs of the war are still about.
-Syrian fortifications that once commanded the Jordan Valley and shelled the kibbutzim beneath, blown out and rusting trucks and tanks, leveled villages, and Israeli troops and armor.
+Syrian fortifications that once commanded the Jordan Valley and shelled the kibbutzim beneath, blown out and rusting trucks and tanks, leveled villages, and Israeli troops and armor present.

 The Israelis have already established a number of kibbutzim & moshavas (a collective by private enterprise-type community).
 If the Israelis intend to eventually return the Golan they are not showing it by expanding into it.